“You’re no longer eligible to use Instagram’s branded content tools”

-On the 4th of June Instagram announced a brand new advertising format called “branded content ads”.
+On the 4th of June in 2020 Instagram announced a brand new advertising format called “branded content ads”.
 These new ads allow advertisers to promote organic branded posts made by influencers, which is going to have huge implications on the influencer industry.

-What are branded content ads
+What is Instagram branded content

 Allow us to translate the Silicon Valley buzzwords to English.